-In this volume of memoirs we find Sangharakshita – after twenty years in the East – arriving back in England at the invitation of the English Sangha Trust.
-He expects to stay no more than a few months, but the months become years and, as he comes to know the then small world of British Buddhism, he realizes that after all it is here that he may best be able to ‘work for the good of Buddhism’, as one of his teachers had once exhorted him.
-After a farewell tour of his friends and teachers in India, he goes on to found a new Buddhist movement and to ordain twelve men and women into a new Buddhist Order.
-The answer to the question ‘Why did Sangharakshita found a new Buddhist movement and Order?’ is in these pages.
+In this last volume of memoirs we find Sangharakshita arriving back in England after twenty years in the East.
+He has come back at the invitation of the English Sangha Trust and is expecting to stay no more than a few months.
+But the months become years and as he comes to know the as yet small world of British Buddhism, he begins to realize that after all it is here that he may best be able to ‘work for the good of Buddhism’, as his teacher exhorted him many years before.
+Making a farewell tour of his friends and teachers in India, he goes on to found a new Buddhist movement and to ordain twelve men and women into a new Buddhist Order.
+If you have ever wondered, ‘Why did Sangharakshita found a new Buddhist movement and Order?’ – here is the answer.

 We benefit from a new preface by Abhaya, and the inclusion of a long-unavailable memoir by Sangharakshita, A Retrospect, focused on the year 1970.
 The whole volume is enriched throughout by numerous photos of Sangharakshita and friends in this period.